Program Blocks

 Restriction on operations in transformed data

 The statements in the transformed data block are designed to be executed once and have a deterministic result.
-Therefore, log probability is not accumulated and sampling statements may not be used.
+Therefore, log probability is not accumulated and distribution statements may not be used.

 Variable constraint checking